Energy Multiplier Module

-The Energy Multiplier Module (EM² or EM squared) is a nuclear fission power reactor under development by General Atomics.
-It is a fast-neutron version of the Gas Turbine Modular Helium Reactor (GT-MHR) and is capable of converting spent nuclear fuel into electricity and industrial process heat.
+The Energy Multiplier Module (EM^{2} or EM squared) is a nuclear fission reactor design under development by General Atomics since 2009.
+It would be a fast-neutron version of the Gas Turbine Modular Helium Reactor (GT-MHR), capable of converting spent nuclear fuel into electricity and industrial process heat.

 Design specifications

-EM2 is an advanced modular reactor expected to produce 265 MW_{e} (500 MW_{th}) of power with evaporative cooling (240 MW_{e} with dry cooling) at a core outlet temperature of 850 °C. The reactor will be fully enclosed in an underground containment structure for 30 years without requiring refueling.
-EM2 differs from current reactors in that it does not use water coolant but is instead a gas-cooled fast reactor, which uses helium as a coolant for an additional level of safety.
+EM2 is an advanced modular reactor expected to produce 240 MW_{e} at a core outlet temperature of 850 °C. The reactor will be fully enclosed in an underground containment structure for 30 years without requiring refueling.
+EM2 differs from current reactors in that it does not use water coolant but is instead a gas-cooled fast reactor, which uses helium as a coolant.
 The reactor uses a composite of silicon carbide as a fuel cladding material and zirconium silicide as neutron reflector material.
 The reactor unit is coupled to direct-drive helium closed-cycle gas turbine which drives a generator to produce electricity.

 The nuclear core design is based upon a new conversion technique in which an initial "starter" section of the core provides the neutrons to convert fertile material (used nuclear fuel, thorium, or depleted uranium) into burnable fissile fuel.
 First generation EM2 units use enriched uranium starters (approximately 15 percent U235) to initiate the conversion process.
 The starter U235 is consumed as the fertile material is converted to fissile fuel.
 The core life expectancy is approximately 30 years without refueling or reshuffling the fuel.

 Substantial amounts of usable fissile material remain in the EM2 core at the end of life.
 This material can be reused as the starter for the second generation of EM2s, without conventional nuclear reprocessing.
 There is no separation of individual heavy metals required and no additional enriched uranium needed.
 Only fission products would be removed, which would decay to near-background radiation levels in about 500 years compared to conventional spent fuel, which requires about 10,000 years.

 All EM2 heavy metal discharges could be recycled into new EM2 units, effectively closing the nuclear fuel cycle, which minimizes nuclear proliferation risks and the need for long-term repositories to secure nuclear materials.